mintproject/MINT-ModelCatalogQueries/README.md

 List of queries to be implemented:

-(done) getModels
-    returns description, label, category, versions.
+*(done) getModels: returns a description, label, category and versions of each model.

-(done) getVersion<version> (done by adding a generic getResourceMetadata<URI>)
-    given a version, returns all the metadata about it.
+*(done) getResourceMetadata <URI>: given a resource (model, version, configuration, etc.), returns all the metadata about it.

-getConfigurations
-    returns version, configuration, description, other metadata such as invocation code.

-getConfiguration<config> (done by adding a generic getResourceMetadata<URI>)
-    returns all the metadata about <config>: version, configuration, description, other metadata such as invocation code.
+*getConfigurations: returns version, configuration, description, other metadata such as invocation code.

-getVariablePresentationsForModel<Model>
-    returns configuration, input variables, output variables
+*getVariablePresentationsForModel<Model>: returns a list of the available configurations, input variables and output variables given a certain model

-getConfigurationsI_O
-    returns configurations, inputs files, output files.
+*getConfigurationsI_O: returns a list of configurations, their inputs files and output files.

-getInputForStandardVariable<Variable>
-    returns the input (or output) for the standard variable provided
+*getInputForStandardVariable<Variable>: returns the input (or output) for the standard variable provided

-getModelsForCategory <string:Category>
-    returns the models associated to a particular category
+*getModelsForCategory <string:Category>: returns the models associated to a particular category

-getVariablesAndUnits<Input/Output>
-    returns the variablePresentations associated to the provided input/output, and their units.
+*getVariablesAndUnits<Input/Output>: returns the variablePresentations associated to the provided input/output, and their units.

-[TO DO query]: What models produce output variables with a particular standard name (or canonical name)
+*getModelOutputsForVariable <string:standard name>: Query that given a standard variable, returns the models which produce output variables with a particular standard name (or canonical name)